sharmaasumit/Retail-Sales-Dashboard/README.md

      - Standardizing category and region values
      - Formatting date and currency columns
      - Handling missing or inconsistent data
-   - Data cleaning can be done using Python (pandas), Excel, or other ETL tools.
+   - Data cleaning can be done using Excel
 3. *Dashboard Visualization*
    - Import the cleaned data into *Power BI*.
    - Explore interactive visualizations and dashboards for actionable insights.